YahooArchive/express-state/README.md

 - **Lazy serialization:**
   Exposed data objects are stored by reference, making them "live" and allowing their values to be updated even after the object has been exposed.
-Only the namespaces and data which are still reachable after the series of `expose()` calls will be serialized.
+Only the namespaces and data that are still reachable after the series of `expose()` calls will be serialized.
 Serialization can happen at anytime, on demand, by calling the `toString()` method on `state` "locals" objects.